dreamboat26/langchain-chronicles/README.md

 ## How it works

-Research Rabbit is a AI-powered research assistant that:
 - Given a user-provided topic, uses a local LLM (via [Ollama](https://ollama.com/search)) to generate a web search query
 - Uses a search engine (configured for [Tavily](https://www.tavily.com/)) to find relevant sources
 - Uses a local LLM to summarize the findings from web search related to the user-provided research topic